-23.(1) All revenues raised under this Law must be placed into a local revenue account, separate from other moneys of the First Nation.

-- (2) Revenues raised include

-- (a) taxes, including, for clarity, interest, penalties and costs, as set out in this Law; and

-- (b) payments-in-lieu of taxes.

-(3) An expenditure of revenue raised under this Law must be made under the authority of an expenditure law or in accordance with section 13.1 of the Act.
+- 23.(1) All revenues raised under this Law must be placed into a local revenue account, separate from other moneys of the First Nation. - (2) Revenues raised include - (a) taxes, including for clarity, interest, penalties and costs, as set out in this Law; and - (b) payments-in-lieu of taxes. - (3) An expenditure of revenue raised under this Law must be made under the authority of an expenditure law.